-With a little over ten minutes until roster lock, it’s quiet on the news front this morning.
-Outside of the Ben Martin withdrawal from earlier in the week, there is no news to report ahead of the first round.
+With a little over fifteen minutes until the roster lock of the year, it’s quiet on the news front.
+Just a reminder if you are new to DFS and have a concern about the weather in terms of tee time stacking, the format this week features three courses so all golfers will tee off in the same 2-hour window.
 Good luck this week grinders, as always if any late news breaks we will provide the updates needed.
 Golf ownership numbers will be up and running within five minutes of roster lock.
 Make sure to check out Results DB to see how your percentages stack up vs the field.

 Aaron Wise made headlines this offseason as he posted social media images of the changes made to his body in preparation for his sophomore season on tour.
 Wise gained a significant amount of muscle mass this offseason and heads into this week looking to build on a solid debut at last year’s Desert Classic.
 With one win already under his belt, Wise is considered by many to be one of the more talented young players on tour.
 With a very reasonable price tag on the week, Wise is the biggest gainer of projected ownership for the week.
 Using projected ownership is a great way to decide how you feel about a particular player for any given week.
 With his increase in popularity, there is always a case to be made for looking at potential ownership pivots in the same price range.
 Although he is an extremely talented young player, if you felt like perhaps this was the week to go under the field on Wise then there are a few decent players in the same price range that have almost half his ownership.
 The use of projected ownership is a great tool to add to your arsenal of roster building each week.
 Even if you don’t end up taking a hard stance on a popular play, you will be a better player in the long run for having gone through the process of evaluating the merits of that decision.